HighkalW/CapstoneProject/nawara-ML/README.md

 7. Build the model
 8. Testing and validation
 9. Convert the model to JSON format
-10. Upload model to AI Platform for deployment
+10. Upload model to a Compute Engine and use Flask for deployment